mjastad/calm_workshop/lab5/calm_workshop_lab5_api.rst

 **Summary**

-You've successfully deleted an application that was previously imported and launched from a blueprint.
+You've successfully deleted an application that was previously imported and launched from a blueprint using the NTNX REST API Explorer.

 Automation of REST Endpoints
 ****************************